Transportation System Plan

 Hello - Are there plans to make the Lacamas lake/round lake park more walkable for the adjacent communities?
 The three main roads to the lake/parks (SE Crown Road /NE Everett/Lake Road) are not walkable (though you see people trying daily).
 This means people living within a half mile of the lake and parks often cannot walk there safely/easily.
 It would be a huge improvement to have sidewalks in these areas.
 Thank you!

-RNorth asked about 2 years ago
+RNorth asked over 2 years ago

 Thank you for using Engage Camas.
 Crown Road and Lake Road are currently in our Long Range planning process and we will look into bike/pedestrian accessibility and left turn lanes.
 In terms of Everett, please visit https://engagecamas.com/everett-street-corridor-analysis to learn about our new study.